Holder estimates for kinetic Fokker-Planck equations up to the boundary: The notion of solution

 Also, if $f$ is a nonnegative function and a subsolution of \eqref{e:kFP} in the sense of distributions.
 Then $f$ is also a nonnegative subsolution in the sense of Definition \ref{d:weak-sub-sol}. \end{lemma}

-\begin{proof} In the case of solutions, the lemma is straight forward since the test function $\varphi$ in Definition \ref{d:weak-sol} must vanish on $\gamma_+$.
+\begin{proof} In the case of solutions, the lemma is straightforward since the test function $\varphi$ in Definition \ref{d:weak-sol} must vanish on $\gamma_+$.
 In this case, it means that $\varphi$ must vanish in all $\partial D$.
 The notion of weak solution in $D$ consists in testing with the same family of test functions.

 In the case of subsolutions, Definition \ref{d:weak-sub-sol} involves test functions that do not necessarily vanish on $\gamma_+$.
 Definition \ref{d:weak-sub-sol} trivially implies that $f$ is a solution inside $D$ in the sense of distributions because it involves a larger family of test functions.
 The opposite implication follows from Lemma \ref{l:boundary-loss}. \end{proof}